 A collision in the context of hash functions refers to two different inputs producing the same output hash value.
 It is considered a security vulnerability because it can be exploited to compromise data integrity, digital signatures, and password storage.
 Cryptographic hash functions are designed to be collision-resistant, but the possibility of collisions still exists due to the finite size of the hash space.
 Understanding collisions and their implications is important for evaluating the security of hash functions and their applications.

-- How does the birthday paradox relate to the complexity of finding collisions in hash functions, and what is the approximate complexity for a hash function with a 160-bit output?
+- How does the birthday paradox analogy help to understand the likelihood of collisions in hash functions?